Dear Constituents and Friends,

 I’ve spent nearly my entire adult life working toward the opportunity you have afforded me to represent District 24 in the Utah State House of Representatives.
 My early involvement with Utah Young Democrats as vice chair and work on myriad political campaigns during the 1980s & 90s, service as a party elected officer in the 1990s and 2000s, decades of nonprofit governance on some pretty incredible boards, advocacy on the Hill prior to my election – all this situated me to step into this role.

 In my eleven General Sessions and many interim months of work, I’ve tried my best to be an effective and tireless representative, not only for the constituents of my district, but for many others in our state who often feel that their representatives do not reflect their point of view.
 I’ve not been perfect by any means, but I have done my level best.
 I have loved this work; but, it is time for me to move on.
-I think most folks know that I have decided not to run for re-election this year but I did want to confirm that decision.

 I also want to note that my impending absence as ranking member in the policy areas of health and human services is something you should strongly consider when reviewing the portfolios of the Democratic primary candidates who are running to represent House District 24 in the June primary election.
 As such, I am endorsing Jen Dailey-Provost as the candidate I believe is most well-equipped to fill this gap I will be leaving as I retire.
 It would also, quite honestly, pain me to not see a woman representing me as a constituent of HD24 given the serious gender imbalance in the Utah State Legislature.
 The voters of HD24 have the opportunity to continue to carry the vanguard of having qualified women representing them and should not take that call lightly.